What are Btecs? A quick guide to Btec qualifications

 How are Btecs assessed?
 What’s their equivalent in Ucas points?For each Btec, you complete a series of units – some core, others optional – which are assessed.
 For each unit, you receive either a Pass, a Merit or a Distinction (Distinction being the highest).

 The assessments you complete can be written assignments, such as essays, or more engaging – dare we say, even fun – projects.
 Depending on your subject, this could be anything from building an amplifier to performing a dramatic piece, and even making a film!

 Ucas have a points tariff system so they can compare different qualifications as a means of calculating whether students satisfy the grade requirements to get onto a particular university course.

-Here’s the equivalent Ucas points for the BTEC qualification.
+Here are the equivalent Ucas points for BTEC qualifications.

 To find out more, visit our Ucas points guide.